 Liesel and Viktor (who is a businessman) have settled into their marriage and are anticipating the arrival of their first child.
 They live near another married couple named Hana (played by Carice van Houten) and Oskar (played by Martin Hoffmann), who are middle-class.
 While Liesel is introverted and likes to play it safe, Hana is more of an extrovert and is more likely to take chances.

 Liesel and Hana have grown close, although the movie never really shows how this friendship has developed.
-By the time Hana is shown in the movie, she’s already expressing that she has romantic feelings toward Liesel.
+By the time Hana is shown in the movie, she’s already expressing that she has romantic feelings for Liesel.
 Hana looks at Liesel lovingly.
 And when they’re alone together, Hana starts rubbing Liesel’s pregnant belly and starts to put one of her hands underneath Liesel’s clothes, but Liesel stops Hana before anything sexual can happen.

 These types of encounters happen a few more times, where Hana makes the first move (such as trying to give Liesel a romantic kiss), but Liesel stops her.
 Liesel doesn’t express enough about what she’s feeling to say if what bothers her more is the thought of cheating on her husband or having a same-sex romance or if it’s equally both.
 Hana doesn’t press the issue, but Liesel makes it clear her feelings for Hana are more than friendship, because they kiss each other’s hands in a romantic way.